University campus in Montana

 How Transfers Work

-Articulation agreements between Montana's two-year and four-year institutions facilitate smooth transitions and reduce redundant coursework.
+Articulation agreements between Montana's two-year and four-year institutions help smooth transitions and reduce redundant coursework.
 The Montana University System (https://mus.edu/) administers these agreements, which explicitly define how associate's degree credits map to bachelor's degree requirements.
 Students transferring from community colleges benefit from consistent course content through Montana Common Course Numbering and often receive priority admission to upper-division computer science programs.
 Transfer students should work with academic advisors to ensure their course selections align with bachelor's degree requirements at their target institution.
 Financial aid remains portable across institutions through the Montana University System Honor Scholarship program, which supports merit-based tuition waivers for qualified Montana residents.
 For comprehensive transfer planning, prospective students should consult Federal Student Aid resources and individual institution websites to maximize educational and financial benefits.

-Why Study Computer Science in Montana?
+Why Pursue a Computer Science Degree in Montana?

 Industry & Workforce